burnison/clip/README.rst

 These strategies may be changed by selecting the "Trim" menu item, which indicates its active mode.
 This feature is non-destructive and will not change the source data.
-Keep in mind that when enabled, this feature may result in the primary clipboard selection to become unselected in some applications (such as rxvt).
+Keep in mind that when enabled, this feature may result in the primary clipboard selection to become unselected in some applications (such as rxvt) iff Clip is compiled with syncing.

 Similarity Detection
 --------------------